Glide Symmetry Protected Higher-Order Topological Insulators from Semimetals with butterfly-like Nodal Lines: Acknowledgements

-{\it Acknowledgments--} The work at CSUN was supported by NSF-Partnership in Research and Education in Materials (PREM) Grant No. DMR-1828019.
+The work at CSUN was supported by NSF-Partnership in Research and Education in Materials (PREM) Grant No. DMR-1828019.
+H.L. acknowledges the support by the Ministry of Science and Technology (MOST) in Taiwan under grant number MOST 109-2112-M-001-014-MY3.
 The work of J.L.M. has been supported by Spanish Science Ministry grant PGC2018-094626-B-C21 (MCIU/AEI/FEDER, EU) and Basque Government grant IT979-16.
 M.G.V. thanks support from DFG INCIEN2019-000356 from Gipuzkoako Foru Aldundia.
-H.L. acknowledges the support by the Ministry of Science and Technology (MOST) in Taiwan under grant number MOST 109-2112-M-001-014-MY3.
+M.G.V. and M.I. acknowledges the Spanish Ministerio de Ciencia e Innovacion (grant number PID2019-109905GB-C21).